Skip to main content

 Create context repository

-2. In the creation prompt, describe your domain and the types of questions the repository must answer.
-CES uses this description to rank your catalog and suggest the most relevant assets.
+1. In the Context Engineering Studio chat window, describe your domain and the types of questions your repository must answer.

 Build a context repository for the Sales domain to analyze pipeline performance and revenue.